deathworlders/online/content/books/deathworlders/chapter-25-where-we-stand.md

 The *Negotiable Curiosity* was much faster than the shuttle.
 What had been a five second trip in the shuttle was over before Blaczynski had even removed his hand from the control to activate the FTL.

-“Okay...HMS *Caledonia*, this is SOR one-oh-seven flying November Charlie, we’re at RP Alpha.”
+“Okay...HMS *Caledonia,* this is SOR one-oh-seven flying November Charlie, we’re at RP Alpha.”
 Blaczynski called.

 Rebar studied the holographic sphere that was the ship’s sensor display.
 “Where are they?”